 🔧 Part 3.
 Step-by-Step Setup (Android/iOS)

-The setting is hidden deep in the menu, but thanks to the screenshots, we will complete this process in a minute.
+The setting is hidden deep in the menu, but thanks to the screenshots, we will complete this path in a minute.

-Open Viber and tap on the "More" button (three dots or lines at the bottom).
+Open Viber and tap the "More" button (three dots or lines at the bottom).

 Go to the "Settings" section (gear icon).